 Both have their uses in the garden.
-Annuals are great for places where you want a lot of flowers, but they generally need more watering, fertilizing and other care than perennials, and planting them every year can be a chore.
-Perennials provide steady structure and form to a garden, and many gardeners delight in the anticipation of waiting for their favorites’ bloom time.
+Annuals are great for places where you want many flowers, but they generally need more watering, fertilizing, and other care than perennials, and planting them every year can be a chore.
+Perennials provide steady structure and form to a garden, and many gardeners delight in anticipation of waiting for their favorites' bloom time.
 Few are truly plant-it-and-forget-it, but they do tend to need less care than annuals.

 Long-term vs. Short-term